VulnerabilityHistoryProject/mega-foss/README.md

 Open either `src/cve/mongodb-import.ps1` or `src/cve/mongodb-import.sh`, whichever seems more appropriate for your system.
 Replace the default directory path with the path to your CVE collection folder.
 If you used the default configuration provided by `mongod`, this is all that needs to be changed.
 If the target database is not on localhost and/or is running on a different port than the default, you will need to change the `mongoHost` and `mongoPort` fields respectively.
 Once your chosen script is set up for your system, you can open a new terminal window and run it.
 Be warned that if your CVE collection is very large, this may take a long time to run!

+# RIT Research Computing Info

+To get started on RC:

+* Make sure you have been added to the RC cluster - Andy should make this request
+* Consult the [RC docs](https://research-computing.git-pages.rit.edu/docs/index.html), particularly the Getting Started with Slurm parts 1 and 2.
+* Take a look at our shared drive on RC: `/shared/rc/sfs/`.
+We'll store our repos there.
+* Clone this repository in your home directory on RC so you can run your scripts there